505 - Travel and Expense Policy

 Owner: Chief Financial Officer

-Policy: University employees should exercise common sense and good business judgement when traveling or incurring business expenses.
+Policy: Employees should exercise common sense and good business judgement when traveling or incurring business expenses.
 It is the responsibility of each individual approving a travel or personal expense to ensure the accuracy and appropriateness of the expense in accordance with the University policy.
+While traveling for business purposes, employees must remember that they are representing the University.
+All conduct policies apply while traveling for business, and the University expects employees to behave professionally and appropriately.

 This policy is designed to comply with external requirements including those of the Internal Revenue Services (IRS), federal and state governments.